Analysis of Two-variable Recurrence Relations with Application to Parameterized Approximations: Introduction

 \subsection{Related Work}

 Vertex Cover is one of the fundamental problems in computer science, and a testbed for new techniques in parameterized complexity.
 The problem admits a polynomial time $2$-approximation, which cannot be improved under the {\em Unique Games Conjecture (UGC)}~\cite{KR08}.
 Vertex Cover has been widely studied from the viewpoint of parameterized complexity.
 We say that a problem (with a particular parameter $k$) is {\it fixed-parameter tractable (FPT)} if it can be solved in time $f(k) \cdot \poly(n)$, where $f$ is some computable function depending only on $k$.
 Vertex Cover parameterized by the solution size is well known to be FPT (see, e.g.,~\cite{Nied06}).
-The fastest running time of an FPT algorithm for the problem is $O^*(1.273^k)$ due to Chen et at. \cite{CKX10}.
-It is also known that there is no $2^{o(k)} \cdot \poly(n)$ algorithm for the problem, under the {\em exponential time hypothesis (ETH)}.
+Until very recently, the fastest known running time of an FPT algorithm for the problem was $O^*(1.273^k)$, due to Chen et at.~\cite{CKX10}.
+The current best result is $O^*(1.25288^k)$ due to Harris and Narayanaswamy \cite{HN22}.
+Also, there is no $2^{o(k)} \cdot \poly(n)$ algorithm for the problem, under the {\em exponential time hypothesis (ETH)}.

 In~\cite{BRKP15} it was shown that there is no $(7/6 - \eps)$ approximation for Vertex Cover with running time $O(2^{n^{1-\delta}})$ for any $\delta>0$ under ETH.
 In~\cite{MT18} Manurangsi and Trevisan showed a $\left(2-{1}/{O(r)}\right)$-approximation for the problem with running time $\tO ( \exp({n}\cdot{2^{-r^2}}))$, improving upon earlier results of~\cite{BCLNN18}.
 To the best of our knowledge, the existence of a $(2-\eps)$-approximation for Vertex Cover with running time $2^{o(n)}$ is still open.